wp-plugins/slicknav-mobile-menu/readme.txt

  - Submenu button indicator position, default is right.

+ - Menu position, body tag is default

+ - Menu Label, MENU is default

+ - Parent links, true or false, whether a parent link is clickable to a page or just expands subselection

  Demo - http://themes.wpbeaches.com/genesischild/

  Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.